arangodb/docs/3.11/graphs-pregel.md

 ]
 ```

-### Remove Persisted Status of a past Algorithm Execution
+### Remove persisted execution statistics of an algorithm execution

-You can use the ID returned by the `pregel.start(...)` method to remove the persisted state
+You can call `pregel.removeHistory()` and use the ID returned by the
+`pregel.start(...)` method to remove the persisted execution statistics of a
-whenever you don't need it anymore.
+specific Pregel job when you don't need it anymore.

 ```js
 const execution = pregel.start("sssp", "demograph", { source: "vertices/V" });
 pregel.removeHistory(execution);
 ```

-### Remove Persisted Status of all past Algorithm Executions
+### Remove persisted execution statistics of all algorithm executions

-In case you want to remove all persisted Pregel states at once, just call the same
+In case you want to remove the persisted execution statistics of all Pregel jobs
-method without providing any specific parameter.
+at once, call `pregel.removeHistory()` without a parameter.

 ```js
 pregel.removeHistory();